Home Library Translate

 Introduction to Leadership Competencies

 It is clear that competencies have become a dominant method for the selecting, developing, and directing the efforts of leaders in organizations.
 My current definition of competencies is that they are the qualities most strongly associated with advanced levels of leadership and desired outcomes in an organization.
-The following is an example of a competency I created for manager level leaders:
+The following is an example of a competency I created for manager-level leaders:

 Maximize Relationships: The manager develops solid relationships and models the importance of working together in a collaborative manner.
 He/she works to remove unhelpful boundaries and promote collaboration between teams and business units.
 Strives to include and incorporate the ideas of others into decisions, tasks, and projects.
 He/she is willing and able to address and resolve conflict between and with others.
 Is sensitive to individual differences and respects the work styles of others.
-He/she stays aware of technological trends, his/her role in communicating with team members, and seeks ways to harness these activities to improve cooperation.
+He/she stays aware of technological trends, and his/her role in communicating with team members, and seeks ways to harness these activities to improve cooperation.

 It is not uncommon for organizations to have different competencies for different levels of leadership (e.g. manager, functional leader, senior leader).
 It is more common for competencies to remain the same at different leadership levels, but the descriptions – also known as behavioral anchors — will vary based on the level of leadership.
 It is also not unusual to see individual competencies divided into segments designed to indicate the level of proficiency a person demonstrates within a specific area.
-For example, does an individual demonstrate underdeveloped, average, or advanced capacity in a particular competency.
+For example, does an individual demonstrate underdeveloped, average, or advanced capacity in a particular competency?

 Leadership Competency Models

 The use of competencies is typically accomplished by the design of a competency model that is considered unique to the culture of an organization and aligned with the organization’s business goals and strategy.
-These models normally typically segment the individual competencies into type-alike groups and consist of a list of competencies with the corresponding descriptions or behavior anchors.
+These models typically segment the individual competencies into type-alike groups and consist of a list of competencies with the corresponding descriptions or behavior anchors.
 Research suggests that the optimum number of competencies in a model, from a validity and reliability standpoint, is between six and ten.
 The following are a couple of models that have been used by some well-known organizations.
 I have not included the behavioral anchors in these models as it would make for a really long blog.
+IBM’s COMPETENCY MODEL

 CATEGORY ONE: FOCUS TO WIN